Botifarra (card game): The game

-Botifarra is played with a Spanish 48-card deck whose suits are Coins, Cups, Swords and Batons running from 1 to 12.
-The card order is 9 (high), Ace, King, Horse, Jack, 8, 7, 6, 5, 4, 3, 2 (low).
-The dealer deals the whole deck counterclockwise in batches of four cards.
-After each hand the turn to deal and play always passes to the right.
-Usually, dealer's right hand opponent shuffles the deck and the left hand opponent cuts.
+At the start of the game, a dealer is randomly selected.
+Usually, the dealer's left-hand opponent shuffles the deck, and the right-hand opponent cuts.
+The dealer then deals the whole deck counterclockwise in batches of four cards, starting with the player on his right.
+After playing each hand, the turn to deal and play always passes to the right.

-The trump suit or Botifarra (No trump - NT) is either chosen by the dealer or he may pass the privilege to his partner.
-If the dealer passes, the partner must choose a suit or No trumps, for he cannot pass the right to choose.
+After dealing, the dealer must choose a trump suit or "Botifarra" (no trump for this hand), or he may pass the privilege to his partner.
+If the dealer passes, the partner must choose a suit or Botifarra, for he cannot pass the right to choose again.

-After the trump suit or Botifarra is selected, either of the defenders can double (Contrar) the hand if they want to, and if doubled, either of the members of the dealer's team can redouble (Recontrar) the hand.
+After the trump suit or Botifarra is selected, either of the defenders can double (Contrar) the hand score if they want to, and if doubled, either of the members of the dealer's team can redouble (Recontrar) the hand.
 If redoubled, the defenders can re-redouble (Sant Vicens) the contract.

-When the game played is Botifarra, the score may be doubled, and Contrar, Recontrar and Sant Vicens can double it further, so that there could be up to 4 doubles in the game.
-So, the order in which the players have the opportunity to double is:
+When the hand in play is Botifarra, the score is doubled, and Contrar and Recontrar can double it further, so that there could be up to 4 doubles in any hand.
+The order in which the players have the opportunity to double is: